 What about the curriculum?

-Al Rabeeh School offers the Early Years Foundation Stage (EYFS) curriculum in FS and the English National Curriculum from years 1 to 6.
+Al Rabeeh School offers the Early Years Foundation Stage (EYFS) curriculum in FS and the National Curriculum for England from years 1 to 7.
 Children also follow the Ministry of Education curriculum for Arabic, Islamic and Social Studies.
 In Foundation Stage 1 (FS1) and Foundation Stage 2 (FS2) the curriculum has been designed for children between the ages of 3 and 5 years.
 Most of the activities at this age are play-based, as it is through play that children learn best.
 The curriculum in FS1 and FS2 is designed to ignite children’s curiosity and enthusiasm for learning and to build their capacity to learn, form relationships and thrive.

 Year 1 marks the beginning of more formal education.
 Students develop their reading, writing, counting, adding, and subtracting skills, and explore and extend what they know about themselves and the world.
 Almost without exception students at Al Rabeeh speak English as their second language, and the language of communication throughout school is English.
 The school believes that the rapid acquisition of English is of great importance, and places considerable emphasis on teaching children correct English from their first days at Al Rabeeh.